ffromani/fromanirh/docs/presentations/k8s-cpumanager-smtawareness/kep/README.md

 ### Proposed Change

 We propose to add a new cpumanager policy called `smtaware` which will be a further refinement of the existing static policy.
 This means the new policy will implement all the behaviour of the static policy, with additional guarantees:
-Ensure that containers will always get an even number of physical cores, rounding up.
+- Ensure that containers will always get an even number of physical cores, rounding up.
 This is done to ensure that a guaranteed container will never share resources to any other container, thus preventing any possible noisy neighborhood.
 On 2-way SMT platforms, like Intel and AMD CPUs, which have 2 hardware threads per physical core, this means that each guaranteed container will have allocated a even number of cores, multiple of 2, rounding up.
-Ensure that containers will be admitted by the kubelet iff they require a even number of cores This is done to make the resource accounting trivially consistent, see below for details.
+- Ensure that containers will be admitted by the kubelet iff they require a even number of cores.
+This is done to make the resource accounting trivially consistent, see below for details.
+- Should the node not have enough free physical cores, the Pod will be put in Failed state, with `SMTAlignmentError` as reason.

 To illustrate the behaviour of the policy, we will consider the following CPU topology.
 We will take a cpu package with 16 physical cores, 2-way SMT-capable.